CAMPED AT GILGAL

 The insight of the writer of the Book of Hebrews is amazing.
-How would anyone else have thought to make the transition from the Israelites invading Canaan, to the Christian believer who is to look back to the first chapter of the Book of Genesis, and decide that since God has planned everything from the beginning, the believer's task is to rest with God as the believer's life unfolds.
+Perhaps no one else would have thought to make the transition from the Israelites invading Canaan, to the Christian believer who is to look back to Genesis chapter one, and decide that since God has planned everything from the beginning, the believer’s task is to rest with God as the believer’s life unfolds.

-I refer to entering God's rest as setting aside our own life that we may live by the Life of the Lord Jesus.
+I refer to entering God’s rest as setting aside your own life that you may live by the Life of the Lord Jesus.

 Let us, therefore, make every effort to enter that rest, so that no one will fall by following their example of disobedience.
 (Hebrews 4:11)